Postpartum Depression

 • Family history of depression

-• Significant life stressors (eg, marital conflict, stressful events in the last year, financial difficulties, parenting with no partner, partner with depression)
+• Significant life stressors (eg, relationship conflict, stressful events in the last year, financial difficulties, parenting with no partner, partner with depression)

 • Lack of support from partner or family members (eg, financial or child care support)